INFORMATION ARCHITECTURE REDESIGN

 Simple, seamless navigation.

-Further, enhancing Communication and Tailored Content was equally important
+To further enhance clarity, clear Communication and Tailored Content was equally important

 Next Steps in the Project: